rhel-labs/instruqt/image-mode-basics/01-create-an-image/assignment.md

   <h3 style="color: black; border-radius: 5px;">✅ Use Tab: <strong>Terminal</strong></h3>
 </div>

 Build the container like you would any other application container with `podman build`.
-The `REGISTRY` variable is a convience to save typing during the lab and is the FQDN of this host and the standard container registry port 5000.
+The `REGISTRY` variable is a convenience to save typing during the lab and is the FQDN of this host and the standard container registry port 5000.

 ```bash,run
 podman build -t ${REGISTRY}/test-bootc .